SparkPost/support-docs/articles/user-guide/subaccounts.md

 * Run reports in the UI by subaccount
 * Get raw message event data by subaccount
 * Get aggregated statistics by subaccount using the Metrics API
+* Separate suppression lists by subaccount automatically
+* Create a webhook that will only receive raw event data for a subaccount
 * Identify the subaccount on each raw event in the webhook data stream
-* Separate suppression lists by subaccount automatically​

 In addition, your subaccount users will be able to: